ratreys/remove-wp-emoji-correctly/readme.txt

 Requires PHP:       7.4
 License:            GPL-3.0

-This is the RIGHT WAY to remove or disable WordPress emoji that was added in v4.2.
+This is the RIGHT WAY to remove or disable the WordPress emoji feature that was added in v4.2.

 == Description ==